Top 5 Iconic Museums to Visit on Gandhi Jayanti

 Sabarmati

-- Archival footage of Gandhi’s speeches and the Dandi March.
+• Archival footage of Gandhi's speeches and documentary material from the Dandi March

 4. Mani Bhavan Gandhi Museum – Mumbai

-- A room where Gandhi stayed, preserved in its original state.
+• The room where Gandhi stayed, preserved in its original state with the simplicity that characterised everything about his personal life

-- Exhibits including rare photographs and letters exchanged between Gandhi and other leaders.
+• Rare photographs and letters exchanged between Gandhi and other significant figures of the independence movement

-- A research library with over 50,000 books on Gandhi and related topics.
+• A research library holding over 50,000 books on Gandhi and related subjects, which is a resource in its own right beyond the museum experience

 Suggested Read: Top Destinations Having Strong Connection with Mahatma Gandhi